Get support from A&P

 Companies posting their workers to Italy must now align their employees’ salary to that of an Italian worker.

-However, if until September 2020 it was enough to adjust the worker’s minimum wage to the national wage – if any- with the national transposition of Directive 2018/957 in Italy it will be necessary to fully adjust the posted worker’s pay to that of an Italian worker of the same category by applying the most representative collective agreement.
+However, until September 2020 it was sufficient to adjust the worker’s minimum wage to the national wage – if applicable.
+Then, the Italian national transposition of Directive 2018/957 made it necessary to fully adjust the posted worker’s pay to that of an Italian worker of the same category by applying the most representative collective agreement.

 A&P experts are at your disposal to support your company and your employees in the management of your posting fulfilments to Italy.